quarkcode/jquery.jpgvideo/README.md

 jquery.jpgvideo
 ===============

-Jquery plugin to view a serial of jpgs like a video in desktop, tablet or mobile.
+Jquery plugin to view a series of jpegs like a video in desktop, tablet or mobile.